Health & Wellbeing Resources

 Catch it: Learn how to manage feelings like anxiety and depression with Catch It.
 The app will teach you how to look at problems in a different way, turn negative thoughts into positive ones and improve your mental wellbeing.

 MeeTwo: The MeeTwo app provides a safe and secure forum for teenagers wanting to discuss any issue affecting their lives.
-You can anonymously get advice from experts or other teenagers going through similar experiences in areas such as mental health, self-harming, relationships and friendships.
+You can anonymously get advice from experts or other teenagers going through similar experiences in areas such as mental health, self-harming, relationships & friendships.

 BlueIce: An evidenced-based app to help young people manage their emotions and reduce urges to self-harm.
 It includes a mood diary, a toolbox of evidence-based techniques to reduce distress and automatic routing to emergency numbers if urges to harm continue.